suren-m/cw/labs/03_aks_cluster/01_create_your_own_aks_cluster_and_acr.md

 ## Exercise 1 - Create your AKS Cluster and connect to it

-1. Create a resource group, replace "\<aks-resource-group>" with the name of the Resource Group you want to create:
+1. Create a resource group, replace "\<aks-resource-group>" with the name of the Resource Group you want to create. (for e.g: `my-aks-rg`)

   ```bash
   az group create --name=<aks-resource-group> --location=northeurope